costafilhojoao/Research/The Covid-19 Recession in Germany;  A Macro-Epidemiological Analysis/README.md

 For the remaining figures of the paper, please follow the steps below:

-* Figure 3: Lockdown Stringency and Daily Infections
+* **Figure 3: Lockdown Stringency and Daily Infections**

+Run [Shocks_Graph.m](https://github.com/costafilhojoao/Research/blob/main/The%20Covid-19%20Recession%20in%20Germany%3B%20%20A%20Macro-Epidemiological%20Analysis/Model/Shocks_Graph.m) in Matlab.
+Make sure the [OCSI.dat](https://github.com/costafilhojoao/Research/blob/main/The%20Covid-19%20Recession%20in%20Germany%3B%20%20A%20Macro-Epidemiological%20Analysis/Model/OCSI.dat) file is the same folder.

 * Figure 4: Model Containment Dynamics